BGSU-LITS/omeka-plugin-CentralAuth/README.md

 Currently, the only available Single Sign On type is CAS.
 This is the only option you can currently select.

 For CAS, you should configure the host and URI.
 If the CAS endpoint is at `https://cas.example.com/cas` the host should be `cas.example.com` and the URI should be `cas`.
 You can optionally supply a non-default port.

-When looking for the user in the users database, the email field will be searched by appending the account domain name to make an email address with the authenticated username.
-For an email address of `username@example.com` you should use `example.com`.

 ### LDAP
 For LDAP, you should configure the host.
 You can optionally supply a non-default port.
 It is recommended to use StartTLS or SSL to encrypt the connection to the LDAP server.